 1) Aggressor and victim network are generated.
 NR UEs and A-IoT devices are distributed as described by parameter assumptions.

-2) UEs are associated to BS based on coupling loss, and A-IoT devices are associated to A-IoT reader or intermediate UE based on coupling.
+2) UEs are associated to BS based on coupling loss, and A-IoT devices are associated to A-IoT reader or intermediate UE based on coupling loss.

 3) Once association is done, round robin scheduling is used.